Christianity in Ghana: Health care delivery

 Currently, 42% of all the nation's health care needs are catered for by health establishments belonging to various Christian bodies in the country.
 The umbrella organization of which the various mission hospitals, clinics and facilities are members of is known as the Christian Health Association of Ghana (CHAG).
 Some of these facilities are in deprived areas of the country.
 CHAG serves as a link between Government and its Development Partners and CHAG Member Institutions and provides support to its members through capacity strengthening, coordination of activities, lobbying and advocacy, public relations and translation of government policies.
 The goal of CHAG is to improve the health status of people living in Ghana, especially the marginalized and the impoverished, in fulfillment of Christ's healing ministry.
 CHAG’s 183 Member Institutions are therefore predominantly located in the rural (underserved) areas.
 CHAG plays a complementary role to the Ministry of Health (MOH) and the Ghana Health Service (GHS) and is the second largest provider of health services in the country.

+Orange Order

+The Grand Orange Lodge of Ghana, also known as The Loyal Orange Institution of Ghana, governs the Orange Order in the country.
+Established in 1894, it is a Protestant Christian fraternity whose beliefs are founded on the principles of the Reformation and the truths of the Bible.
+The Order's influence is primarily seen in its function as a Protestant friendly society that supports its members and the broader community.
+The organization, once predominantly white, began admitting Ghanaian locals, leading to its full integration and making it the most active Orange community in Africa.
+In its current form, the fraternity has created a network of like-minded individuals who share a common faith, William of Orange is viewed as a symbol of civil and religious freedom rather than a political one.

+The Ghanaian Order engages in charitable work and promotes positive evangelicalism.
+Its music, regalia, and marching traditions have been adopted by the local culture, giving them a unique Ghanaian character.
+The Twelfth of July parade is celebrated annually.